tokenflows/tokenflows.github.io/src/pages/en/tutorials/introduction-tutorials/marketdesign.md

 ## Why Trust Matters ... and a word about Transaction Costs

 Trust is the secret sauce of a well-functioning market.
-To understand why, consider "transaction costs" – the hidden costs beyond the price tag when you buy something.
+To understand why, consider *transaction costs* – the hidden costs beyond the price tag when you buy something.
 These include time spent searching, negotiating, even just worrying about a fair deal.

 Imagine buying a used car.
 Researching models, visiting dealerships, getting a mechanic's inspection... it all adds up, and there's still the risk of ending up with a lemon.
 Those are your transaction costs.